edulinq/autograder-server/docs/types.md

 #### Engine Options

 The engine option type allows engine specific options to be passed for code analysis for assignments.
-It is a map of engine name to its respective engine options.
+`engine-options` contains a map of engine name to its respective engine options.
+It holds the options in the form of `OptionsMap`, a key–value map of type `map[string]any`.

 Example Structure:
 ```json